The Uncanny Makes a ComebackExtract from an article first published in the Five Years Periodical, Volume 1, number 3 2008

 What does psychoanalytic literature have to tell us about fashion?
 Freud made a brief reference to women’s clothing at a meeting of the Vienna Psychoanalytic Society.
+Like all of Freud's pronouncements on women, it needs to be approached with a certain degree of skepticism.
 He claimed that: ‘All women are clothes fetishists…’ He supported this by saying that women were characterised by a kind of passive exhibitionism; they enjoy allowing themselves to be seen.
 This tendency was ‘repressed’ by the wearing of clothes, which in turn were ‘raised to a fetish.’
 He says: ‘Only now can we understand why even the most intelligent women behave defencelessly against the demands of fashion.
 For them, clothes take the place of parts of the body, and to wear the same clothes means only to show what the others can show, […] that one can find in her everything that one can expect from women.’
 So, for Freud, clothes were important because they simultaneously hid and drew attention to the bodies that women wanted to show off.
 And, more particularly, that fashion, i.e. wearing the same clothes as other women, was important as a way of accentuating one’s femininity and identifying oneself with the feminine ideal.

-Freud’s definition of fashion may be worth bearing in mind.
-Fashion doesn’t simply mean an array of more or less appealing, more or less expensive clothes.
+While it might be offensively generalizing and paternalistic, certain aspects of Freud’s definition might nonetheless be worth bearing in mind.
+Here, fashion doesn’t simply mean an array of more or less appealing, more or less expensive clothes.
 The element of ‘sameness’ is vital.
 Nothing can become fashionable without a certain degree of consensus around the idea that this style of garment is a good thing to wear right now.
 The wish to have what the other people have is clearly one of the driving forces behind fashion.
 And while this is often understood in terms of wealth or social status, it’s important not to lose sight of fashion’s intimate relation to the body, and therefore to the question of what bodies do or do not have.

 A more sustained psychoanalytic account of fashion is provided by J.C.
 Flügel in his book, The Psychology of Clothes, published in 1930.
 The first part of the book deals mainly with our attitudes towards clothes in general and he agrees with Freud in saying that clothes mediate the contradictory demands of showing off and covering up.
 He uses the example of the sombre suit guarding against phallic exhibitionism while the top hat provides an outlet for the repressed urge.